 Watch out for possible straights and flushes, though!

 In closing, this "trick" with PokerStove is very powerful in that you can start building an idea of how likely a flushdraw given a certain starting range is.
 One of the things you may notice if you start playing around is that given a tight starting range, a flushdraw is only about half as likely on a broadway flop as it is on a rag flop!
 The reason for this is that if your opponent is tight, he's likely to play only the big suited cards.
 If there's an A/K/Q of two suits on the flop, that leaves a much smaller range of his suited connectors available.

 It really is a wonderful tool.
 Our power of estimation isn’t as good as we may think it is!

 One way to sharpen how well we estimate these things is to use PokerStove to get a feeling for different situations.

-Being able to reduce the margin of error for some of these operations is awesome.
-Being able to almost completely remove it is spectacular.
-If I know my opponent will push - and always push - with AA, KK, QQ, AKs/AKo and JJ after being re-raised preflop, I can run the numbers into PokerStove and get the correct answer for what to do.
+Being able to reduce (and almost completely remove) the margin of error for some of these operations is awesome.
+If we know my opponent will push - and always push - with AA, KK, QQ, AKs/AKo and JJ after being re-raised preflop, we can run the numbers into PokerStove and get the correct answer for what to do.
 No more guessing.

-There's no doubt in my mind that it's one of the best tools available for learning to play solid poker.
-The only thing you need to have in order to run it is a PC, some spare time and a healthy dose of curiosity.
-Then start running simulations.
+There's no doubt that PokerStove is one of the best tools available for learning to play solid poker.
+The only thing you need to have in order to start running simulations is a PC.
 How good IS jack-ten suited versus AA?
 What if you flop a pair?
 If your opponent defends his big blind 40% of the time, how bad shape are you in if he calls when you raise on the button with J5s?